msilver22/msilver22.github.io/_pages/about.md

 I’m a first-year PhD student in Computer Science at [Sapienza University of Rome](https://www.uniroma1.it/it/).
 My main research focuses on enhancing privacy in social networks.

 I've always been fascinated by science in all its forms.
 With a solid foundation in mathematics, physics, and computer science, I enjoy understanding how things work at their core.
-Beyond tech, I have a creative side—I have a decent hand in graphic design, photography, and video editing.
+Beyond tech, I have a creative side—I have a good hand in graphic design, photography, and video editing.

 Sports have always played a big role in my life.
 I had a career in basketball, but honestly, I enjoy and can practice almost any sport.
 Mens sana in corpore sana!